-1. PCA services shall not include services that require the skills of a licensed professional, such as catheter insertion, procedures requiring the use of sterile techniques, and medication administration.

-2. Shall not include tasks usually performed by chore workers or homemakers, such as cleaning of areas not occupied by the recipient, laundry for family members, and shopping for items not used by the person, or money management.

-3. Shall not be provided in a hospital, nursing facility, intermediate care facility for individuals with intellectual disability or institution for mental disease, or any other living arrangement which includes PCA services as a reimbursed service.
-However, persons residing in assisted living may receive services upon prior authorization by DHCF or its agent.

-4. When a recipient is receiving PCA services and homemaker services from two different staff persons who are employees of the same agency, all supervisory registered nurse (RN) visits shall be coordinated so that supervisory in-home RN visits are made in accordance with waiver standards and the supervisory in-home RN visits are made by the same supervising RN at the same time.
+- 1. PCA services shall not include services that require the skills of a licensed professional, such as catheter insertion, procedures requiring the use of sterile techniques, and medication administration. - 2.
+Shall not include tasks usually performed by chore workers, such as cleaning of areas not occupied by the recipient, laundry for family members, and shopping for items not used by the recipient. - 3.
+Shall not be provided in a hospital, nursing facility, intermediate care facility for the mentally retarded, or institution for mental disease. - 4.
+When a recipient is receiving PCA services and homemaker services from two different staff persons who are employees of the same agency, all supervisory registered nurse (RN) visits shall be coordinated so that supervisory in-home RN visits are made in accordance with waiver standards and the supervisory in-home RN visits are made by the same supervising RN at the same time.